huntdatacenter/about/pages/index.md

         <v-col cols="12" class="align-self-start v-col-sm-4">
           <!-- https://vuetifyjs.com/en/components/cards/ -->
           <v-card color="transparent" elevation="0">
-            <v-card-title>Activate sensitive data for AI</v-card-title>
+            <v-card-title>Activate sensitive data</v-card-title>
             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  We have developed secure methods of data import and export, combining SFT servers and a rolebased agreement framework that allows data controllers to transfer data directly into your trusted research environment.
+                  Combining SFT servers and a rolebased agreement framework allows data controllers to transfer data directly into your trusted research environment.
 Our team works closely with departments and clinics throughout Norway and Europe and are readily available to help you find and activate the data you need.
                 </v-col>
               </v-row>
               <v-row dense>